Nandini14114/GenAI-SoftwareWrapper/README.md

 - Conclusion

   ##  Demonstration Video:
-  This video provides an overview of the [Project Name], showcasing how to use its key features, including interacting with the chatbot and handling complex reasoning queries.
+  This video provides an overview of the Software Wrapper, showcasing how to use its key features, including interacting with the chatbot and handling complex reasoning queries.
 It also covers the integration with [LangChain/Google Gemini] and demonstrates the model deployment.

   https://github.com/user-attachments/assets/ca468276-355e-4134-be1e-6ef8c21632a1